marek-iiasa/yayue/models/mcma/docs/source/user_guide.rst

 default value.

-Here are additional information on the meaning of the optional configuration items, referred to by the corresponding key-word:
+Here are additional information on the meaning of the optional configuration items, referred to by the corresponding keyword:

 #.  ``resdir`` - name of the result sub-directory.
     The analysis results are stored in the analysis result subdirectory of